RuralAnemone/the-quotebook/README.md

 \- THE scott oberg

 ---
-Having to count beans for a lab
+Having to count beans for a lab:

 > Athaliah:
 > > you know cus im a beaner?